 About IGNITE-TX

-A study built on knowledge, care, and family.
+A study built on knowledge, support, and family.

-The IGNITE-TX Study is a clinical trial investigating how to better support families diagnosed with Hereditary Breast and Ovarian Cancer (HBOC) syndrome or Lynch syndrome (LS).
+The IGNITE-TX Study is a clinical trial research study focused on finding better ways to support families affected by Hereditary Breast and Ovarian Cancer (HBOC) syndrome or Lynch syndrome (LS).

-Both conditions are caused by inherited gene mutations that significantly increase cancer risk — not just for the person diagnosed, but for their entire family.
+These conditions are caused by inherited changes in genes (sometimes called mutations) that can increase the risk of cancer— not just for the person diagnosed, but for their entire family.

-Participation is completely free.
-Our team is here to support you at every step.
+Participation is completely free, and the study team is available to answer questions and provide support at every step.

 About